Bogdanp/tcopy/README.md

 _Do not use this._

-A basic tail call optimizing decorator for Python.
+A direct tail call optimizing decorator for Python.

 ## Examples: